citolen/citrongis-android/README.md

 The project build target should be plateform 2.3.3.

 2. Download the Support Libraries
-	1. In the Android SDK Manager
+	1. In the Android SDK Manager, Download 'Extras/Android Support Repository' and 'Extras/Android Support Library'
-Download: Extras/Android Support Repository
-Download: Extras/Android Support Library
 	2. import project : <sdk>/extras/android/support/v7/appcompat

 ## Install via the shell